Molecolab-Pisa/pyQME/README.md

 - The frequency and time axes must be sorted in ascending order.
 - The spectral density used as input must not be divided by the frequency axis.
 - The spectral density used as input must contain the $\pi$ factor.
 To be sure about it, you can check that SDobj.Reorg corresponds to the expected reorganization energy.
 - The time axis used for the lineshape functions and for the spectra calculation must be defined in the spectral density class.
-If you're not sure about how to set it, use the `get_timeaxis` function in `pyQME/utils.py`, and check that it is long enough to ensure the decay of the bath correlation function SD_obj.get_Ct().
-The time step must also be small enough to ensure sufficient sampling of the bath correlation function.
+The time axis is automatically optimized in the `SpectralDensity` object, but you can always define it manually using the `time` option of the `SpectralDensity` object, or its `set_time` method.
 - If you are propagating the density matrix using the "eig" mode of relaxation_tensor.propagate, be sure that the Liouvillian of your system (relaxation_tensor.get_Liouv()) is diagonalizable.
 For this, you can also compare the density matrix propagated using the "exp" mode with that propagated using the "eig", which is in general faster.
-Sometimes the
-- If the spectra are calculated in optical density units, the spectra returned have already been multiplied by the frequency axis (raised to the appropriate power).
-Otherwise, if the lineshape is calculated, you can check that, for absorption spectra, the integral of the spectra returns sum_ix (mu_ix)^2.
-- When you use the same Spectral Density object for multiple calculations (for example for repeated spectra calculations along a Molecular Dynamics trajectory), you need to calculate the lineshape function only once, using SDobj._calc_gt(), before passing SDobj to the Relaxation Tensor objects.

 ### Indices convention